 - Have a good clean water supply which is not going to freeze and check it regularly.
 Horses do NOT do well eating snow.

 - Feed extra hay.
 How much and what type is going to depend on your horses’ specific needs, but they all need extra food to stay warm.
 We use slow feeder nets at Healing Hooves so our horses have access to hay all the time without over eating.
 But when the temperature plummets we also feed extra loose hay daily.
-Our older horses are on richer free choice hay all winter.
+Our older horses are on richer free choice hay all winter with extra supplements and grain as each horse needs.
+If you are using nets check them regularly for holes.

 - Have adequate shelter from the snow and wind.
 Our horses all live outside year-round, including several older and special needs horses; but they all have access to shelters and wind breaks.